 Please note: part-time study is only open to international students who already have the correct immigration permission to be in the UK.
 Student visas are not usually issued for part-time study in the UK.

 You need to achieve a certain level of English to qualify for a place on your chosen programme.

 Different programmes need different levels of English language skills.
 We refer to these skill levels as 'profiles'.
 You can see the profiles on each programme page.
 The qualifications you need for each profile are on the profile pages.

 You do not need a GMAT (Graduate Management Admissions Test) score for any application to the University of Bristol.

 English language programmes

-The Centre for English Language and Foundation Studies (CELFS) runs English language programmes for students preparing for postgraduate study.
-Our pre-sessional courses are open to those who have an offer from the University.
+The Centre for Academic Language and Development runs pre-sessional courses for students preparing for postgraduate study.
+Our pre-sessional courses in English for Academic Purposes are open to those who have an offer from the University.

 How to apply